roahmlab/RAPTOR/Examples/Kinova/README.md

 - Joint limits.
 - End-effector kinematic constraints, including position and orientation constraints.
-- Collision avoidance with a series of box obstacles.
+- Collision avoidance with box obstacles.

 Since inverse kinematics deals with finding a single joint configuration rather than a full trajectory, the configuration is represented using `Plain`.